acanbay/modifiedGA/README.md

 **Installation:**

-Download the [latest release](https://github.com/acanbay/modifiedGA/releases) and extract it.
-Enter the extracted file and run the following command via console:
+Download the [latest release](https://github.com/acanbay/modifiedGA/releases), extract it, enter the extracted file, and run the following command via the console.
 ```console
 python setup.py install
 ```